oVirt/ovirt-site/source/release/3.5/index.html.md

 ### ALPHA RELEASE

 The oVirt Project is working on oVirt 3.5.0 Alpha release.
-In order to install it you've to enable oVirt 3.5 pre release repository. **PLEASE WAIT FOR OFFICIAL ANNOUNCEMENT BEFORE TRYING TO INSTALL IT**
+In order to install it you've to enable oVirt 3.5 pre release repository.

+**PLEASE WAIT FOR OFFICIAL ANNOUNCEMENT BEFORE TRYING TO INSTALL IT**

+**Please note that mirror may take a couple of days in order to be updated**

+You can disable mirrors and use ovirt repository by commenting the mirrorlist line and removing comment on baseurl line in **/etc/yum.repos.d/ovirt-3.5.repo**

 ### Fedora / CentOS / RHEL